Glossary of Formal Languages and Compilation

 Stochastic

 Involving a random element.
-A stochastic process is a process whose evolution depends on chance.
+A stochastic process is one whose evolution depends on chance.

 → See B1, L6, M3